 - a cutting board (cutting board set) for cutting the vegetables to size

 - a second large cutting board or large serving platter or countertop covered for assembling the Skeleton

-- a vegetable peeler – if you don’t have one you could always just use your knife to peel the vegetable for the skeleton
+- A vegetable peeler – if you don’t have one, you could always use your knife to peel the vegetable for the skeleton

 Ingredients For Your Easy Halloween Skeleton Veggie Tray